What Do Octopus Eat?

 The environment they live in also dictates what octopuses are eating.

 For example, the Dumbo Octopus (Grimpoteuthis sp.), who lives at extreme depths in the ocean, feeds on:

 They generally are foraging and taking what they can get.

 On the other hand, the Common Octopus (Octopus vulgaris), living on a bustling reef bursting with food, can be pickier searching around until they find their perfect lunch.

 The only thing not on the menu: vegetables!

 As the sun sets, most octopuses head out for the evening in search of a tasty treat.
 With sensitive suckers, 8 arms, and the capacity to squeeze through any space the size of their beak, not much can get between a hungry octopus and its dinner!

-Octopuses use various techniques while hunting which include, but are not limited to:
+Octopuses use various techniques while hunting which includes, but are not limited to:

 - Hunting in disguise

-The Common Octopus has even been observed using their ink to distract and disorientate their prey before they attack.
+The Common Octopus has even been observed using its ink to distract and disorientate its prey before they attack.